 IgGM (Immunoglobulin Generative Model) is a generative foundation model for designing antibodies and nanobodies against target antigens.
-Developed by Tencent AI4S and published at ICLR 2025, it simultaneously generates both sequences and 3D structures—unlike many existing methods that handle these separately.
+Developed by Tencent AI4S and published at ICLR 2025, it can generate sequence proposals and, for some tasks, structural outputs as well.

 The model excels at designing complementarity-determining regions (CDRs), the hypervariable loops responsible for antigen recognition.
 On benchmark tests, IgGM achieved a 36% sequence recovery rate for CDR-H3 (the most flexible and challenging region), representing a 22% improvement over prior state-of-the-art methods.